microsoft/api-guidelines/Guidelines.md

 Developers access most Microsoft Cloud Platform resources via HTTP interfaces.
 Although each service typically provides language-specific frameworks to wrap their APIs, all of their operations eventually boil down to HTTP requests.
 Microsoft must support a wide range of clients and services and cannot rely on rich frameworks being available for every development environment.
-Thus a goal of these guidelines is to ensure Microsoft REST APIs can be easily and consistently consumed by any client with basic HTTP support.
+Thus, a goal of these guidelines is to ensure Microsoft REST APIs can be easily and consistently consumed by any client with basic HTTP support.

 To provide the smoothest possible experience for developers, it's important to have these APIs follow consistent design guidelines, thus making using them easy and intuitive.
 This document establishes the guidelines to be followed by Microsoft REST API developers for developing such APIs consistently.